lindsaytober/STA380-1/HW1/STA380_HW1_Yuan_Billy.md

 remove some outliers in the data.

 Let's take a look at how the data is currently distributed.
-The plot below shots the distribution of leasing rates for both Class A and non-Class A buildings.
+The plot below shows the distribution of leasing rates for both Class A and non-Class A buildings.

 ![](STA380_HW1_Yuan_Billy_files/figure-markdown_strict/unnamed-chunk-7-1.png)